Commonly asked questions about the development of Mildenhall Hub.

 Suffolk Fire and Rescue has decided not to go ahead with plans for a new fire station as part of the proposed Mildenhall Hub development.
 The decision comes following a series of successful local public engagement events.

 This decision will allow the service to keep its options open into the future, with the opportunity to review in years to come to match the changing requirements of the town as further housing and infrastructure are delivered.
-The current planning application will be adapted to reflect this minor change.

 You can read the full press release from Suffolk County Council.